 A: A steward is a union member like you who has been trained to enforce coworkers’ rights in the workplace and speak out on union issues.
 A union steward is an organizer, communicator, educator, problem solver and leader.

-A: Claiming a schedule is an action you can take under the right circumstances.
+A: Claiming a schedule is an action you can take under the right circumstances, depending on your contract.
 You can claim a schedule from someone who has less seniority than you but is scheduled for more hours than you if all four of the below are true:

 - you have submitted your most recent up to date availability to your employer